-Where To Play In Southern Leyte
+Things To Do In Southern Leyte

-- Donsol Bay: Your day for exploration here is going to be dedicated to the beautiful Donsol Bay.
+DONSOL BAY | Your day for exploration here is going to be dedicated to the beautiful Donsol Bay.
 This is where you’re going to be diving among world-class reefs and see magnificent whale sharks in their natural habitat.
 The full day trip is going to be dedicated here and, depending on your tour, you’ll even get to see the first island the Spanish conquered when they first came to the Philippines.

 Where To Stay In Southern Leyte

-Where To Munch In Southern Leyte
+Where To Eat In Southern Leyte

 I consider Southern Leyte an undiscovered part of the Philippines, aside from the diving scene, so there is a lack of hip new cafe and things to try out, but I didn’t mind.
 This part of the itinerary is going to seem a little faster paced since you only have a couple of days, so I relied on my resort for my meals since it was convenient, and they had readily available vegan options for me and I didn’t have to go hunting elsewhere, especially since I didn’t have a scooter.

-- At Your Selected Resort: The food at the resorts is going to be really nice quality since, well, it is a resort.
+At Your Selected Resort | The food at the resorts is going to be really nice quality since, well, it is a resort.
 I had a really nice breakfast at Padre Burgos and I enjoyed some local Filippino dinners at the resort that I stayed in.
 They are going to be a bit more expensive since they are inside the resort, so plan for that, but it’s nothing too crazy.

-- Local Food Stalls / Restaurants: If you’re trying to save money on this portion of the trip since it is a bit out of the way, then there are some great local dives around the resorts I listed above.
+Local Food Stalls / Restaurants | If you’re trying to save money on this portion of the trip since it is a bit out of the way, then there are some great local dives around the resorts I listed above.
 I couldn’t eat at them personally since I am vegan, but those options are available to save on meals.

-How To Get To Siargao From Southern Leyte
+How To Get To Siargao

 Departure / Arrival: Tacloban Airport (TAC) to Siargao (Sayak) Airport (IAO)